rust-lang-ua/rustcamp/4_backend/README.md

 Chapter 4: Backend ecosystem
 =========================

-These tasks describe common crates and tools in 📚 [Rust] ecosystem required for web backend development.
+These tasks describe common crates and tools in 📚 [Rust]⏱0.25h ecosystem required for web backend development.

 > ❗️Before completing this task you should complete all its sub-tasks.

 After doing them you should be able to answer the following questions:
-1. How should I interact with databases in 📚 [Rust] application and why?
+1. How should I interact with databases in 📚 [Rust]⏱0.25h application and why?
 How can I organize migrations for my project?
-2. What should I use for 📰 [HTTP] server implementation in 📚 [Rust], when and why?
-What about 📰 [WebSocket] connections?
+2. What should I use for 📰 [HTTP]⏱1.5h server implementation in 📚 [Rust]⏱0.25h, when and why?
+What about 📰 [WebSocket]⏱1h connections?
-3. What are options for making 📰 [HTTP] request (including 📰 [WebSocket] ones)?
+3. What are options for making 📰 [HTTP]⏱1.5h request (including 📰 [WebSocket]⏱1h ones)?
-4. What is 📰 [RPC]?
+4. What is 📰 [RPC]⏱0.25h?
 Name several the most adopted technologies, their advantages and disadvantages, explain which one could be used under which circumstances, and what and where is their best fit?